catesol24_program

 Conference Program

-There are three ways to access the schedule of events at the conference.
+There are three ways to access the schedule of events.

 1. Install the free Sched app from Apple Apps or GooglePlay.
-Create a login as an Attendee in order to use the chat feature, receive schedule change notifications, and save your schedule for offline reference.
+All attendees and presenters will be automatically added into the Sched app, at which point you will receive an email notification.
+Once you have been added, you can then log in to use the chat feature, receive schedule change notifications, and save your schedule for offline reference.

-2. View all conference information as a website in a browser at TBD.
+2. View all conference information in a browser.

 3. Download and print the Program (pdf).